01618830666

 Difficulties in Selling Property Affected by Japanese Knotweed

 Selling a property affected by Japanese Knotweed presents significant challenges.
 Sellers must manage the negative perceptions among buyers and often face a longer sales process.
-Buyers may demand price reductions or even pull out of deals, leading to a stigmatization of the affected property.
+Buyers may demand price reductions or even pull out deals, stigmatising the affected property.

 Remediation and Removal Options

-While professional removal is often the most effective option, it is also costly and time-consuming.
-DIY removal carries the risk of inadvertently spreading the plant or not fully eradicating it, which can lead to further problems down the line.
+While professional removal is often the most effective option, it is costly and time-consuming.
+DIY removal carries the risk of inadvertently spreading the plant or not entirely eradicating it, leading to further problems.

 Costs Associated with Removal